anaybaid-uwaterloo/nas-forms/README.md

 ---

 ## Deployment
-1. A sample `index.html` file has also been added o this repository while work is in progress, to demonstrate a certain workable framework
+1. A sample `framework.html` file has also been added to this repository while work is in progress, to demonstrate a certain workable framework

 2. Regarding form autosaves, every time the user types or leaves a field, JavaScript captures the input and temporarily stores it.
 When switching tabs, instead of the page resetting, the data is retrieved and loaded back into the form, giving the appearance of “auto-saving.”
 For a temporary save (data stored only for the session), we can use the sessionStorage object, which retains information as long as the browser tab is open.
 This provides a way to store key-value pairs within a user's session (while keeping the data isolated from other tabs or windows).
 If we would like the data to persist across browser sessions (even after the user closes and reopens the browser), we’d use localStorage instead, which retains data even after the browser is closed.